Jhongesell/imperivm-steam/docs/balance.md

 * *Horseman: a little more speed*
 * *Slinger / Fromboliere / Hondero: same speed as Egyptian Archers*
-* New tecnology to reveal hidden units
+* *Iberia has now the possibility to reveal hidden units (new command in the Tavern)*

 ### Germany